 My photography is formed in early experience, making black-and-white photographs with my father.
 His fascination became my passion.
 Making, developing, printing were all part and parcel of how I saw and thought about the world before I was Ten.

-I started my career in photography as a precocious teenager, witness to the riots and rock concerts of the late ’70’s.
+I started my career in photography as a precocious teenager, witness to the riots and rock concerts of the early ’80s.
 I was sponsored into the NUJ, and my first news front pages, by my early mentor the Sunday Times’s senior photographer Peter Dunne.
-Exciting times; black and white 35mm film, hand processing, wet prints, darkrooms, and smoke filled offices.
-Life revolved around Fleet Street, the picture desk.
+Exciting times; black and white 35mm film, hand processing, darkrooms and smoke filled offices.
+Life revolved around Fleet Street and the picture desk.

 Youthful ambition for a more technically demanding image making made at a gentler pace led to enrolling on a degree course before moving on to a period working in London studios, photographing cars, room sets and furniture, a glamorous world of incredibly demanding technique, exacting standards and larger than life characters.

 Armed with new large format image making skills, combined with early success with photographs for David Thurlow and Syd Furness of Cambridge Design, working on a string of RIBA award winning projects and my future path was set.
 I had the great good fortune to work with Richard Bryant FRIBA at Arcaid before settling on a career photographing the built environment.

 I have been fortunate in that my early career was supported by a roster of extraordinary architects.
 Clients included Norman Foster, Nicholas Grimshaw, Michael Hopkins, Terry Farrell, Robert Venturi.
 It was a happy time, buildings bathed in perfect light; moments made more special by the delightful simplicity of the image projected on a ground glass screen.